What Is a Self-Directed IRA & Why You Need OneMay 30, 2023

 A couple of generations ago, a large majority of the population worked for companies that provided them with a pension or retirement income.
 Now, very few people work for corporations large enough to provide them with retirement income.
 Originally, Social Security was created to supplement pensions that were too small.
 Because the amount of people receiving a pension is so small, many people depend on this “supplemental income” for their retirement needs.
 Unfortunately, we all know that Social Security is running out.
 Therefore, an alternate source of retirement income needs to be created.

-IRA’s or Individual Retirement Accounts were created with this purpose in mind.
-Every American Citizen who has received income from working, not investing, is allowed to open an IRA, in which they can save for retirement.
+IRAs or Individual Retirement Accounts were created with this purpose in mind.
+Every American Citizen who has received income from working (getting a W-2), not investing, is allowed to open an IRA, in which they can save for retirement.
 The account is much like a savings account but you are able to invest the money inside your IRA to increase your retirement funds within a certain set of guidelines.
 Taxes depend on the type of IRA, but some can use pre-taxed money and your return on your investments are completely tax-free.
-Some IRA’s will be taxed as you draw the money out once you reach retirement age.
+Some IRAs will be taxed as you draw the money out once you reach retirement age.
 If you withdraw money early, there will usually be penalties.

 A Self-Directed IRA is just that: self-directed, meaning you are the one who gets to pick which investments your IRA funds get invested into.
 There are rules and restrictions, but a self-directed IRA gives you complete control over your retirement funds and this is why my husband and I chose to have self-directed IRAs.

-Although self-directed IRA’s are available to everyone with earned income, self-directed IRA’s are subject to more complicated regulations by the government, more specifically the IRS.
+Although self-directed IRAs are available to everyone with earned income, self-directed IRAs are subject to more complicated regulations by the government, more specifically the IRS.
 For this reason, it is highly recommended you chose a company that handles a lot of self-directed IRAs.
-My husband and I use Vantage Checkbook IRAs and Equity Trust, although there are others out there.
-I like Equity Trust because they have been around for years and they handle a large number of accounts with millions of dollars.
-They also provide their customers with an abundant amount of information in printed form, on their website, and through classes.
-We’ve attended a few of their weekend “Universities.”
-Remember, although your custodian may handle self-directed accounts, it is better to find a company that specializes in self-directed accounts.
-Most IRA custodians lack the expertise that is necessary to administer such an account and the rules are very specific.
+My husband and I have used Vantage Checkbook IRAs and Equity Trust over the years, although there are others out there.
+Recently, we have added two companies to our favorites list: Quest Trust Company and Directed IRA.
+You want a company that has been around for years and that handles a large number of accounts with millions of dollars.
+They should also specialize in Self-Directed IRAs, not just "do" them.
+So, forget banks like Chase, which is pretty new to the Custodial aspect of IRA accounts and just added IRAs to all the other things they do.
+You want a company where Self-Directed IRAs are ALL THEY DO.
+They should also provide their customers with an abundant amount of information in printed form, on their website, and through classes.
+Remember, most IRA custodians lack the expertise that is necessary to administer such an account and the rules are very specific.
 You need an expert.

 Depending on what you are going to invest in, you may want to (or have to) set up an LLC for your IRA.
 I know this sounds complicated but it is actually incredibly simple in this day and age.
-I have a company I use now but my first LLCs (Yes, I have many and you may, too, someday.) were simply set up in minutes using LegalZoom.
+My attorneys at Anderson Advisors set up all my LLCs (Yes, I have many and you will, too, someday).
+Short on funds?
+Simply set one up in minutes using LegalZoom.
 It’s cheap and easy.
 Plus, it really doesn’t have to be complicated.
 KISS – Keep It Simple, Sweetie!

 Advantages of a Self-Directed IRA